compilerbyte/dotfiles/README.md

 # Introduction
 Configuration files

-# How to install
+# How to install dotfiles

-Use install.sh for dotfiles and program.sh for programs and dependencies.

 1. chmod +x install.sh
 2. ./install.sh -i

-3. Enjoy this configuration
+# How to install plugins for oh my zsh
+1. ./install.sh -p

-# Before installing dependencies
+# How to install dependencies
 The script detected your distribution and install dependencies and programs.

 1. chmod +x install.sh
 2. ./install.sh -p
-3. Enjoy this configuration

-# What contains dotfiles
+# Test this dotfiles with docker
+1. docker build -t dotfiles .
+2. docker run -it dotfiles
+3. apt update && apt install git
+5. ./install.sh -h